-Table 1.8 Operating environment of the host machine
+Table 1.7 Operating environment of the host machine

-Item Description Host machine IBM PC/AT compatibles with USB1.1 OS Windows Me Windows 98 Windows XP Windows 2000 CPU Pentium III 600 MHz or more recommended Host machine interface USB 1.1 full-speed Memory 128 MB or more recommended Pointing device such as mouse Mouse or any other pointing device usable with the above OS that can be connected to the main body of the host machine.
+Item Description Host machine IBM PC/AT compatibles with USB1.1 OS Windows 98SE ^{1} Windows ME Windows XP Windows 2000 CPU Pentium III 600 MHz or more recommended Host machine interface USB 1.1 full-speed ^{2} Memory 128 MB or more recommended Pointing device such as mouse Mouse or any other pointing device usable with the above OS that can be connected to the main body of the host machine.
 CD drive Needed to install the emulator debugger or refer to the user's manual

-\1 Windows and Windows NT are either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries.
+1 Windows is either registered trademarks or trademarks of Microsoft Corporation in the United States and other countries.

-\2 Available to connect the host machine that supports USB 2.0.
+2 Available to connect the host machine that supports USB 2.0.
 With the USB interface, not all hardware (such as host machine, USB devices, USB hub) combination will work and guaranteed.